sous-chefs/chef-splunk/README.md

 - `inputs_conf_path` - this is the target path and filename to the `inputs.conf`
 - `backup` - similar to the backup property of other file/template resources in chef, this specifies a number of backup files to retain or false to disable (Default: 5)

-These resource properties are drawn from Splunk's @documentation.
-Refer to [https://docs.splunk.com/@documentation/Splunk/8.0.2/Data/Monitorfilesanddirectorieswithinputs.conf](https://docs.splunk.com/@documentation/Splunk/8.0.2/Data/Monitorfilesanddirectorieswithinputs.conf) for more detailed description of these properties.
+These resource properties are drawn from Splunk's documentation.
+Refer to [https://docs.splunk.com/Documentation/Splunk/latest/Data/Monitorfilesanddirectorieswithinputs.conf](https://docs.splunk.com/Documentation/Splunk/latest/Data/Monitorfilesanddirectorieswithinputs.conf) for more detailed description of these properties.

 - `host`
 - `index`